TinuCH1976/link-library/readme.txt

 == Changelog ==

+= 2.3.3 =
+* Fixed bug with AJAX mode to display one category at a time

 = 2.3.2 =
 * Fixed bug with RSS feeds which tried to load RSS feeds even if no feed address was specified